ChrisStedman/springboot-api-skeleton/docs/OpenApi-Generator.md

 Path: [app/build/generated/src/main/java/com/example/springapiskeleton/api](../app/build/generated/src/main/java/com/example/springapiskeleton/api)

+_Note: Link will only work after application has been built and files have been generated_

 ### Creating custom API logic

 The generated `ExampleApiDelegate` class defines a default `NOT_IMPLEMENTED` response for the endpoint.
 To define custom logic a new delegate must be created which implements this interface and overrides the method for the endpoint `getExample()`.